yuanqing/create-figma-plugin/docs/configuration.md

 > *`string`* or *`object`*

-*(optional if* **`"menu"`** *is specified)* Path to the entry point of the plugin command.
+*(required, unless* **`"menu"`** *is specified)* Path to the entry point of the plugin command.
 The plugin command must be the function set as the `default` export of the file.
 To use a particular named export instead, specify an object with the following keys:

 - **`"src"`** (*`string`*) — *(required)* Path to the entry point of the plugin command.
 - **`"handler"`** (*`string`*) — *(required)* The name of the exported function in the file.